 - The crowds thronging Jerusalem during Passover were attracted to Jesus and impressed by the signs or miracles he performed.

-- The merchants, moneychangers, and the temple officials would be furious, though, since Jesus disrupted their biggest money-making season.
+- The merchants, moneychangers, and temple officials would be furious, though, since Jesus disrupted their biggest money-making season.

 - Here Christ foretells his greatest miracle.
 He is the true temple of God because he is God incarnate.
 Men will destroy this temple by putting him to death but he will rebuild it through his resurrection.